dekuNukem/Nintendo_Switch_Reverse_Engineering/bluetooth_hid_notes.md

 ## Subcommands

+### Subcommand 0x00: Get Only Controller State

+Replies with 2 bytes.

-### Subcommand 0x01: Bluetooth Pairing
+### Subcommand 0x01 (With cmd 0x01 or 0x11): Bluetooth Pairing or Get MCU State

 One argument with valid values of `x00` to `x04`

 This command handles some of the BT pairing.
 It sends `x04` or `x01` for pairing and then `x02` or `x03` to handle pairing.

 It happens once every BT host change.

-It seems that also happens some times with `x00` arg when MCU is configured for NFC or IR usage.
+If the command is `x11`, it polls the MCU State.
+Used with IR Camera or NFC?

 ### Subcommand 0x02: Request device info